sangkny/parkingclassifier-caffe/README.md

 # Training with log
 0. in the caffe root
-1. ./build/tools/caffe train -solver /workspace/parkingclassifier-caffe/xxx_solover.prototxt 2>&1 | tee your_name.log
+1. ./build/tools/caffe train -gpu all -solver /workspace/parkingclassifier-caffe/xxx_solover.prototxt 2>&1 | tee your_name.log

 * 1-1.
 Saving the information to display the curve after training as follows:
 	GLOG_logtostderr=1 ./build/examples/train_net.bin solver.prototxt 2> caffe.log